SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Basis of Consolidation

-Arcadian Services is party to Management Services Agreements by and among it and the Arcadian Entities pursuant to which each entity provides services to Arcadian Services.
+Arcadian is party to Management Services Agreements by and among it and the Arcadian Entities, pursuant to which Arcadian provides management and administrative services to each of the Arcadian Entities.
 Each entity is established pursuant to the requirements of its respective domestic jurisdiction governing the corporate practice of medicine.
 All intercompany balances and transactions have been eliminated upon consolidation.

 We view our operations and manage our business as one operating segment.